clickthisnick/pinCode/README.md

 #Demo
 <a href="http://clickthisnick.com/projects/pinCode/" target="_blank">Click For Demo</a>

-#Explaination
+# Explanation

 When a user loads the page they are given a unique id.

 When a user presses a pincode, their unique id, selected image id and the pincode are all sent to the database.

 If the image id and pincode match then the user will be authenticated.